Fast erasure decoder for hypergraph product codes: Conclusion

-In future work, it would be interesting to adapt our decoder to other quantum LDPC codes~\cite{breuckmann2021balanced, panteleev2022asymptotically, leverrier2022quantum, dinur2022good}.
+In future work, it would be interesting to adapt our decoder to other quantum LDPC codes~\cite{breuckmann2021balanced, panteleev2022asymptotically, leverrier2022quantum, dinur2023good}.
 We are also wondering if one can reduce the complexity further to obtain a linear time ML decoder for the correction of erasure.

-Finally, it would be interesting to investigate the resource overhead of quantum computing architectures capable of detecting erasures based on neutral atoms~\cite{wu2022erasure}, trapped ions~\cite{kang2022quantum} or superconducting qubits~\cite{kubica2022erasure}.
+Finally, it would be interesting to investigate the resource overhead of various quantum computing architectures capable of detecting erasures~\cite{wu2022erasure,kang2023quantum,kubica2023erasure,tsunoda2023error}.